2025 Zabrze mayoral election: Campaign issues

 Prominent campaign issues included the city's debt, privatization of the local Górnik Zabrze football club, and the future role of Zabrze in the Upper Silesian-Dąbrowa Basin Metropolis.

 Campaign

 During the election campaign, national politicians campaigned for mayoral candidates.
 Jarosław Kaczyński, the chairman of Law and Justice (PiS), arrived in Zabrze on 3 August to endorse Borys Borówka.
 Leader of the Confederation, Sławomir Mentzen organized a rally on 24 July for his party's candidate, Sebastian Dziębowski.
-Rafał Kobos was endorsed by former mayor Małgorzata Mańka-Szuluk, and ran from the "Effective for Zabrze and Małgorzata Mańka-Szulik" committee.
+Rafał Kobos was endorsed by former City president Małgorzata Mańka-Szuluk, and ran from the "Effective for Zabrze and Małgorzata Mańka-Szulik" committee.
 The Civic Platform's (PO) candidate, Ewa Weber, was attacked for having ties with Gliwice, a neighboring city with negative connotations in Zabrze.
-Weber was previously the vice-mayor of Gliwice.
+Weber was previously the vice-president of Gliwice.

 During a pre-election debate, Borówka gave Weber a scarf of Piast Gliwice, a rival football club to the local Górnik Zabrze, calling out her Gliwice roots.
 In response, Weber displayed she was wearing a Górnik Zabrze shirt.